jtarrio/webrtlsdr/docs/highlevel.md

 ## The `Demodulator` class

-Web RTL-SDR provides a `Demodulator` class, which is a `SampleReceiver` implementation that can demodulate FM, AM, SSB, and CW signals, and play them on the speakers or headphones using the Web Audio API.
+Web RTL-SDR provides a `Demodulator` class, which is a `SampleReceiver` implementation that can demodulate FM, AM, SSB, and CW signals and play them on the speakers or headphones using the Web Audio API.

 ### Modes

-The `Demodulator` uses `Mode` objects, which contain the parameters that define a modulation scheme.
+The `Demodulator` supports multiple modulation schemes that are defined using `Mode` objects.
 You can use the following functions to create and modify `Mode` objects:

 ```typescript
 import {